erpnext/foundation/foundation/www/releases/version-11/features/other.md

 ### Shareholder Management

-Keep a track of all Shareholders and Shareholder transactions right within ERPNext.
+Keep track of all Shareholders and Shareholder transactions right within ERPNext.
 Track Share Transfers between Shareholders and automatically calculate dividend based on the Shareholding pattern.

 [Learn more about the Shareholder Module](https://discuss.erpnext.com/t/shareholder-module-money-with-wings-moneybag-money-mouth-face/33380)